-Marinated Pork Kabobs are delicious.
+Pork Kabobs (Grilled Shish Kabob) are absolutely delicious.
 The salty herb and garlic combo with the flavor of being grilled make these kabobs of grilled pork tenderloin an absolute winner.
-Pork loin that has been marinated and grilled is so juicy.
-I love it.
-It is also so easy to cook.

 Who doesn’t like grilled pork kabobs?
-Or as some may call them pork shish kabobs.
-“Shish” is and English form of Turkish and it means (sword or skewer) Kabob means “Roasted.”
-There is a bit of history for you.
-Either way pork kabobs in the grill are delicious no matter how they are prepared.
+These are one of my favorite grilling recipes.
+Some may call them pork shish kabobs.
+“Shish” is an English form of Turkish and it means (sword or skewer) Kabob means “Roasted.”

 How to Make Pork Kabobs